ScilifelabDataCentre/dds_cli/docs/index.rst

 The Data Delivery System (DDS) consists of a command line interface (CLI) and a very minimal web interface.
 The web interface will be improved on asap, but we have decided that having a working CLI is highest on the priority list.

-To go to the DDS web interface, go to https://dds.dckube.se/.
+To go to the DDS web interface, go to https://delivery.scilifelab.se/.
 There will only be a log in page and the possibility of requesting a password change.
-(ADD LINK TO HTML -- STEPS TO TRY OUT IN THE WEB)
+A guide on how to test out the existing web can be found :ref:`here<web>`.

 How to use the DDS CLI
 ======================